barraponto/thacker-profile/readme.md

 ============

 For some reason, the CCK fields won't show up until a admin/build/features is visitted once.
-Also, the features have to be reverted after install If you have installed drush, you can run
+If you have installed drush, you can run

     drush php-eval 'features_rebuild();'
-    drush fra --yes
     drush cc all